Faun (band): Music

-Faun is a prime example of "Mittelalter" music, a German musical style mixing Medieval folk and folk metal.
-To express their own bond with nature the band coined the term "Pagan Folk" for one style of their concerts.
-While the term was initially used for electronically amplified concerts only, it is now used by fans and band for their music itself.
-A quote by Oliver Pade reveals another possibility for having chosen this specific term: "We don't know ourselves what kind of music we play, so we call it paganfolk" (Oliver Pade 2004 in a song announcement at the 2004 Summer Darkness in Utrecht, Netherlands).
+Faun is an example of "Mittelalter" music, a German musical style mixing Medieval folk and folk metal.
+The band coined the term "Pagan Folk", initially to describe their electronically amplified concerts, and later their music itself.
 The Münchner Merkur defines it as "a sometimes experimental mix of folk elements, medieval and traditional music from different epochs and regions as well as modern, even electronic influences".

-Faun's repertoire ranges from melancholic ballads to exuberant dances like the Brittanic An Dro.
-Thereby they set historical tunes from various periods and regions to music and on the other hand create a lot of their own compositions as well.
+Faun's repertoire ranges from melancholic ballads to exuberant dances like the Breton an dro.
+They set historical tunes from various periods and regions to music, as well as composing their own songs.

 Faun combines ancient Perso-Arab melodies with the Swedish nyckelharpa and Middle High German lyrics.
-Equally distinguishing are Pawelke's and Rüggeberg's singing, mostly in two voices and, on newer recordings, the driving beat by Niel Mitra.
 Mitra has described the essence of the band as a form of "musical alchemy", due to the different musical interests of the members and how they are combined in Faun's music.

-The debut album Zaubersprüche deals mainly with slow ballads from the era between the Late Middle Ages and Romanticism.
-The instrumentation is kept entirely acoustic and waives modern instruments and electronic beats.
-The second album features far less ballads but offers considerably more danceable tunes like Andro, Unda or the double song Deva/Punagra.
+The debut album Zaubersprüche mainly contains slow ballads from the era between the Late Middle Ages and Romanticism.
+The instrumentation is kept entirely acoustic.
+The second album features far fewer ballads, and includes considerably more danceable tunes like "Andro", "Unda" or the double song "Deva/Punagra".